GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.md

 ## Release notes

+### 2.2.2
+- Embedded the Tsiartas logo within the wheel hub so branding stays visible across wheel redraws.

 ### 2.2.1
 - Surfaced the current store date above the wheel header and inside the modal footer so players know which day's draw is active.
 - Localised the formatted date through the shortcode payload and AJAX responses for accurate, per-instance updates.